TheSilvered/nest/README.md

 ```
 assignments and string escapes will be covered in other sections.

-### Local/stack operations
+### Local-stack operations
 This kind of operator affects the last of it's members differently from the
 one preceding it but can take an indefinite amount of values.

-The stack-local operators are:
+The local-stack operators are:
 - `::`, cast: changes the type of an object
 - `@`, call: calls a function
 - `->`, range: creates an iterator with a range